 There are a number of possibilities for lunchtime food provision.
 Snacks can be obtained on site from the vending machine located in the Hoyle building.
 On Wednesdays the Institute of Astronomy organises a bread and cheese lunch at 12.30 pm.
 This precedes the seminars.
 Off-site there are several possibilities for canteen style food (CMS and the Cavendish Laboratory) and a full range of meals at the Hauser Forum as well.
 Also sandwiches, salads, crisps and cakes can be bought from Victoria's Van, which arrives outside the IoA main entrance at approximately 13:00 Monday to Friday.

 Part III students are given full access to the Institute of Astronomy Science Cluster.
-A Common Terminal Area (CTA) is available for student use in the Observatory Building.
+A limited number of bookable dedicated terminals are available in Library Room B at the Institute of Astronomy,

 A 5-lecture "Introduction to Unix and Computing" course is given at the start of the Michaelmas Term in order to familiarise students with the operating system and use of the Science Cluster.

 The Institute of Astronomy library holds 8 000 books and 11 000 volumes of astronomical periodicals.
 Part III students are encouraged to use the library facilities but may not sign out books.
 If you need any help ask the Librarian, Mark Hurn, who has an office in the library area in the Observatory Building.

 There is a photocopier in the reprographic room (opposite the vending machines), another outside the Course Secretary's office in the Hoyle building and one in the main library in the Observatory building.
 Course-related copying is free of charge.
 For private copying there is a charge of 3p per A4 sheet.